Intybyte/Intybyte/README.md

 # History

+### Lead developer of Cannons Revamped

+As the old cannon plugin was abandoned I updated the plugin to work with the latest versions, added backward compatibility, and refactored a lot of the codebase.

 ### Contributor to Slimefun

 Added feautres to slimefun and helped update to 1.21 by updating the tests, working together with the MockBukkit team.